By Christopher Brown of OCDCarCare.com

 Secondly, the ‘hardness’ data of the coatings, once applied and fully cured, would show the true nature of the enhancement capability of each coating formulation.
 Of course the ‘softer’ the paint substrate at the onset, the more difficulty a coating would have toward improved hardness gains.
 Just as it is much more difficult to instantly improve the hardness of a stick of butter, left out overnight, than it is a soft piece of wood from the hardware store.

 What would prove most interesting would be final values of “xH” ratings of paint systems after this controlled application, curing, and testing of coatings.
-It would prove almost impossible to find that soft to agreeable clear coats that could be transformed into 7H with a single layer coating application… let alone 8-10H values.
+It would prove almost impossible to find that ‘soft’ clear coats could be transformed into 7H with a single layer coating application… let alone 8-10H values.

 The sad fact is, coating marketing departments don’t wanna play fair and show real data, as the above test would demonstrate.